awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/SubscribePublishTranslate/Readme.md

 ## Run the application

-Using Visual Studio, you can run your application.
-After it starts, you will see the HOME page, as shown in the following image.
+You can run your application from your IDE.
+The home page will look like the following.

 ![AWS Tracking Application](images/run.png)

 ### Next steps
 Congratulations!
 You have created a .NET MVC application that contains subscription and publish functionality.
-As stated at the beginning of this tutorial, be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.
+When you're done working with the example, remember to terminate all of the resources you created while following this tutorial to ensure that your won't be charged.

+Copyright (c) Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+SPDX-License-Identifier: Apache-2.0